nidbCN/i3wm-config/README.md

 ## Prerequirement

-To show icons on i3status bar, you need install a nerd-font, the default font in my config is `CaskaydiaCove NF` for English, numbers and icons, `Glow Sans SC` for Chinese.
+To show icons on i3status bar, you need install a nerd-font, the default font in my config is `Glow Sans SC` for Chinese.

+And one of them for English:

+* CaskaydiaCove NF
+* DejaVuSansMono NF
+* FiraCode NF
+* JetBrainsMono NF
+* Ubuntu NFF

 You can install those fonts via download font files, move them to `/usr/local/share/fonts` and run `fc-cache -f -v`.